cxcandid/SmartLineLabeler/README.md

 ![SmartLineLabeler Zoom Behavior with MM Units](../main/images/basic5.gif)

 We note that the text height on screen does not change.
-This is because the text size units are set to MM units by default.
+This is because the text size units are set to `MM Units` by default.
 This is very useful if we want to use smart labels in a Web Mapping project.
-However, if we want to use text sizes as in a CAD system, we have to change the text size units to Map Units.
+However, if we want to use text sizes as in a CAD system, we have to change the text size units to `Map Units`.

-We open the Layer Labeling Options of the label layer again and set the Text Size to 5000 Map Units.
+We open the Layer Labeling Options of the label layer again and set the Text Size to **5000** Map Units.

 ![SmartLineLabeler change Label Units](../main/images/image14.png)

-Then, we press the “Label Settings” tool button to adapt the plugin settings:
+Then, we press the `Label Settings` tool button to adapt the plugin settings:

 ![SmartLineLabeler Label Settings Icon](../main/images/image15.png)

 ![SmartLineLabeler Label Settings](../main/images/image16.png)

-As a final step, we need to update the existing labels by pressing the “Update Labels” button in the plugin toolbar.
+As a final step, we need to update the existing labels by pressing the `Update Labels` button in the plugin toolbar.
 ![SmartLineLabeler Update Labels Button](../main/images/image17.png)

 When we zoom in now, the size of the label texts changes.